realamirhe/react-aptor/README.md

 ### Small

-The unparsed project size is less than 1 kilobyte (the greatest file is 352 bytes).
+The unparsed project size is less than 1 kilobyte (the unparsed greatest file size is 352 bytes 😱).
-> It is also zero-dependency
+> It is also zero-dependency [See more...](https://bundlephobia.com/result?p=react-aptor)

 ### Manageable